Simulation-Software-Engineering/Lecture-Material/04_documentation/technical_writing_slides.md

 > Example preCICE:
 > - Three things to define character?
 Smart, approachable, responsible.
-> - What kind of smartphone does preCICE use?
-No iPhone.
 > - Does preCICE have a sense of humor?
 Yes.
 When do they use it?
 Only rarely.
 > - ...